parth-khanolkar/Auniq-shopping-app/README.md

     npm start

-   Open your browser and visit http://localhost:3000 to view the Hoobank Landing Page.
+   Open your browser and visit http://localhost:3000 to view the Auniq e-commerce store.